tomasdimeo/tomasdimeo/README.md

-<p align="center">Hi, I'm Tomás!</p>

 # 👋 Hi there!

-I'm an advanced Actuarial Science student and a Junior Data Analyst with a strong passion for turning data into actionable insights.
+I'm Tomás, an advanced Actuarial Science student and a Junior Data Analyst with a strong passion for turning data into actionable insights.

 🔍 **What I'm working on:**
 - Studying and applying data science models, including **Logistic Regression**, **Decision Trees**, **Random Forests**, **XGBoost**, and **Neural Networks (CNN, RNN, etc.)**.